Super NES CD-ROM: Prototypes

-In March 2025, another prototype unit was found to be in Kutaragi's possession, appearing identical to that of the first known prototype unit that was discovered nearly ten years prior.
+In March 2025, Kutaragi showcased one of the prototype units that he has kept inside his closet for storage, which is identical to the first known prototype unit that was discovered nearly ten years prior but in a much better physical condition.

 Super NES CD-ROM System

 The Super NES CD-ROM System (Note: Also known as the Super Famicom CD-ROM Adapter in Japan) was a proposed CD-ROM add-on for the Super NES co-produced by Nintendo and Philips that can accept CDs while also providing some additional hardware functionality to expand upon the capabilities of the Super NES.
 It was developed as a result of a partnership between the two companies that occurred alongside the ongoing development of Sony's standalone SNES-based PlayStation console and the Super Disc CD-ROM format.

-As with most other CD-based add-ons, it can play CD-based games as well as audio CDs via its own built-in CD drive.
-The add-on was designed to be used only in conjunction with a Super NES console, and attaches to the expansion port on the bottom of the main system.
-Unlike other CD-ROM based add-ons (and virtually most optical disc-based game consoles since), the add-on does not use a tray loading or top loading drive and instead uses a cartridge-based caddy loading drive that can accept discs placed in enclosed caddy cases.
-This was designed to protect the discs from damage, and was similar to that of early CD-ROM drives used in contemporary computers of the time such as certain pre-1994 Macintosh computers with built-in CD drives.
+Like most CD-based add-ons, it can play CD-based games as well as audio CDs via its own built-in CD drive.
+It was designed to be used only in conjunction with a Super NES console, and attaches to the expansion port on the bottom of the main system.
+Unlike most CD-ROM based add-ons (and virtually most optical disc-based game consoles since), it does not use a tray loading or top loading drive and instead uses a cartridge-based caddy loading drive that can accept discs placed in enclosed caddy cases, similar to that used in early CD-ROM drives found in contemporary computers of the time such as certain pre-1994 Macintosh computers with built-in CD drives.
+The caddy cases were designed to protect the discs from damage.
 The add-on's CD drive would operate at both single (1x) and double (2x) speeds, with the faster speed (2x) being primarily used for CD-based games while the slower speed (1x) was presumably only used for audio CDs.
 CD-based games for the add-on would use a new CD-ROM format known as the Nintendo Disc (ND), which was developed separately from Sony's Super Disc format and was based on CD-ROM XA; the ND format games would also be compatible with CD-i-based hardware.